Twin Cities, Gemini

 Fortuna had held her gaze before speaking, “The engagement between the Campanas and Romanos has obviously been postponed.
 Goodwill aside, we can’t allow the Campanas to handle this investigation on their own.”

 Saints, Cadence had thought.
 An entire engagement postponed just like that.
-Was the whole romance between Fortuna and Ambrose broken off like that?
-All that passion gone—rather, put on hold—in an instant?
-Was there even any passion to begin with, or were they both batting eyes at each other at face value?
+Was the whole romance between Fortuna and Ambrose broken off with a snap too?
+All that love gone—rather, put on hold—in an instant?
+Was there even any love to begin with, or were they both batting eyes at each other at face value?

 But none of it had involved her.
 No use thinking about it.